oraqlle/Crank/README.md

 The `crank::states::base` class is a pure virtual class design to blueprint the interface that a state should provide.
 These are only the minimum requirements for the engine to use the state, in derived state classes, you can implement other methods for handle other operations specific to that states processing.

 The main methods provided by `crank::states::base` are the `handle_events()`, `update()` and `draw()` methods.
 These methods are called by the engine when the corresponding engine methods are called.
-They are used to ahndle the main processes that can occur in a game or program.
+They are used to handle the main processes that can occur in a game or program.

 The base class provides and interface for a `init()` method; called whenever the state is pushed to the engines state-stack and a `cleanup()` method called whenever the state is changed from the engines state-stack.